Zackattak01/WindowsBrainfuckCompiler/README.md

 # Build Flags
 -cio: Uses console IO rather than file IO
 -fio: Uses file IO rather than console IO (this flag is redundant as it is set by default)
--s&nbsp; &nbsp; : Keeps the C source file instead of deleting it
+-s&nbsp; &nbsp;: Keeps the C source file instead of deleting it

 # Issues